PrajktaP/pa/README.md

 -searching expenses using query
 -sharing via email to someone... sending the pdf to the specified email...

+Used bootstrap from UI.

+Used React.js for add, delete, update, search the expenses.

 The application uses ruby 2.4.0

 rvm use 2.4.0